About File Storage Security

-The File Storage service uses four different layers of access control.
+The File Storage service uses five different layers of access control.
 Each layer has its own authorization entities and methods which are separate from the other layers.

 Watch a video about security in File Storage.